flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 Pay attention to your ground speed (visible on the ND) while you taxi.
 This will provide you with your knots on the ground.

 - Straight Line
     - Anything up to 30kts is reasonable, but some airports may carry their own local restrictions that you should be mindful of.
-This is not an absolute rule and is more of typical SOP for airlines in a straight line.
+This is not an absolute rule and is usually typical SOP for airlines in a straight line.
 - 90° (Sharp) Turns
     - A good speed would be around 10kts.
 This provides safety for the flight crew as they perform their safety demonstration/checks.
 - Regular Turns